GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 No closed-form solution is readily available, and one must fall back to approximating a numerical solution.
 Botteldooren @botteldooren_acoustical_1994 has proposed using the #acr("FDTD") method to obtain a practical solution to the acoustic wave equation.
 In general, methods from this family discretize space and time to apply numerical integration techniques.
-Kirkup @kirkup_boundary_2007 proposed an in-depth investigation of the application of the #acr("BEM") to acoustics.
+Kirkup @kirkup_boundary_2007 proposed an in-depth investigation of applying the #acr("BEM") to acoustics.
 It allows solving the Helmholtz equation by reformulating it into a boundary integral equation.
 The #acr("BEM") method is less computationally expensive than the volume-based formulation.
 Additionally, Thompson @thompson_review_2006 provides an overview of other #acrpl("FEM") for solving the Helmholtz equation.